merituulie/minishell/README.md

 # Introduction to Minishell

-Welcome to Minishell, your gateway to the world of shell programming! 🐚 This project implements a simple yet powerful shell environment, providing users with a versatile interface to interact with their operating system.
+🐚 This project implements a simple yet powerful shell environment, providing users with a versatile interface to interact with their operating system.

 ## Features 🚀